DustyIdeas/InternetSpeedTest/README.md

-# InternetSpeedTest
+# DystysSpeedTest

-InternetSpeedTest is a Python-based tool designed to measure your internet speed.
+DustysSpeedTest is a Python-based tool designed to measure your internet speed.
 It utilizes the `speedtest` library to provide accurate results for download, upload, and ping.
 The project is packaged using `pyinstaller` for easy distribution.

 ---